Waste bin charges for new build housing

 When planning how household waste/recycling will be collected, consider:

-- How householders will store waste/recycling within their own property.
+- How householders will store waste/recycling on their own property.

 - Waste collection staff will not enter a bin store to remove or return bins.